A new generation of effective core potentials: Selected lanthanides and heavy elements II: Results

 \subsubsection{Pb}

-For lead (Pb), converging calculations at the CCSD(T) level required the use of unrestricted CCSD(T) and adjustments of several optimization parameters in order to aid the convergence.
-In the atomic spectrum, ccECP shows a significant improvement over legacy ECPs and the UC method, achieving the best overall metrics and approaching chemical accuracy.
-Molecular calculations (Fig. \ref{fig:Pb_mols}) proved more challenging for the ECPs, particularly for PbO, where legacy ECPs and the UC method exhibit discrepancies almost an order of magnitude or more beyond the chemical accuracy.
+For lead (Pb), converging calculations at the CCSD(T) level required the use of unrestricted CCSD(T) and adjustments of the energy denominators associated with single and double excitations and the application of the direct inversion of iterative subspace technique in order to aid the convergence.
+In the atomic spectrum, the ccECP shows a significant improvement over legacy ECPs and the UC method, achieving the best overall metrics and approaching chemical accuracy.
+Molecular calculations (Fig. \ref{fig:Pb_mols}) proved to be more challenging for ECPs, particularly for PbO, where legacy ECPs and the UC method exhibit discrepancies almost an order of magnitude or more beyond the chemical accuracy.
 In PbH, our ccECP balances performance across bond lengths, addressing overbinding at the dissociation limit (seen in MDFSTU, MHFSTU, MWBSTU, and SBKJC) and underbinding at compressed bond lengths (observed with UC and CRENBL).
 For PbO, the ccECP demonstrates consistent improvement, maintaining chemical accuracy across most geometries and at the equilibrium configuration, while significantly reducing errors at compressed bond lengths.